 Which problems re-appeared six months after launch, just in a new format?

 Did staff still route exceptions through the same informal workarounds, only now they had to toggle between three systems instead of two?
 Did the same cross-departmental conflicts resurface, just dressed up in new vocabulary?
-If the same problems keep showing up in different clothes, it's because you automated your culture, including the broken parts.
+Did members have similar complaints as before, but now with added frustrations over change they didn't ask for?

-Approach your credit union's next modernization effort as an organizational redesign, not an IT project.
+The answer to these challenges is to approach your credit union's modernization effort as an organizational redesign, not an IT project.

-This downloadable guide makes the case why, and includes a number of helpful frameworks and activities to help you do the work through a systems-wide lens, and to put your people first in the process.
+This downloadable guide makes the case why, and includes a number of helpful frameworks and activities to help you take on the work through a systems-wide lens, putting your people first.